julitiux/julitiux/content/posts/kotlin.md

 There is another way to check the equality of two variables: _comparing referential equality_, wich means checking that two variables share the same reference to a type instance - in other words, that two variables point to same object on the heap.
 Referential equality is checked using ===.

 Referential comparison is not usually what you want.
 You generally donot care whether strings are different instances, only that they have the same characters in the same sequences

+# 8. Numbers

+Kotlin has a variety of types for dealing with numbers and numeric computations.
+Multiple types are available for each of two main varieties of numbers that Kotlin can work with: whole-number integers and numbers with decimals.